-The proposal under consideration will rezone the property to permit Kalahari Resorts to construct a new resort hotel and convention center with indoor and outdoor water parks, an indoor and outdoor family entertainment center, employee housing, and other commercial uses which could potentially serve as local and regional attractors.
-City Council and Kalahari Resorts entered into a series of agreements in 2016 to bring the resort and convention center to Round Rock.
+The properties were annexed in 2006 and provided with the current zoning designation.
+They have been used for no purpose other than agriculture in recent history.
+The proposal under consideration will rezone the properties to permit Kalahari Resorts to construct a new resort hotel and convention center with indoor and outdoor water parks, an indoor and outdoor family entertainment center, employee housing, and other commercial uses which could potentially serve as local and regional attractors.
+City Council and Kalahari Resorts entered into a series of agreements in 2016 to bring the resort to Round Rock.
 The city owns the land and will own the convention center, but Kalahari will act as the master developer of the entire site.